Martin-Johnsson/Martin-Johnsson/README.md

 # Hello!👋 Happy to see that you're visiting my Github!

-First of all, welcome!
+Welcome!

 My name is Martin Johnsson and I'm a Front End Developer based in Lund, Sweden.

-Feel free to contact me if you're interested in collaborating, skills exhange or you find me interesting for any sort of opportunity.
+Feel free to contact me if you're interested in collaborating, skills exhange or you find me interesting for an opportunity.

 Best regards,